 - In 2020 we will support a new PhD in Ocean Literacy for primary school children

 • We deliver an unrivalled experience across UK aquaria due to the scale of our exhibits and our Hosted experience

-• We welcome almost 300,000 visitors a year through our doors, connecting them with the Ocean in ways that inspire pro-Ocean behaviour.
+• We welcome almost 300,000 visitors through our doors annually, connecting them with the Ocean in impactful ways that inspire long-term pro-Ocean behaviour.

 - Heavily subsidise all school visits to ensure we can educate as many children as possible.

 - Teach 30,000 children a year about the Ocean and develop links with the Ocean, national curricula and other statutory bodies

 - Support a work experience programme for local school aged children, helping them with future career choices in Plymouth